How we work

 ICAI works to improve UK aid through robust, independent, scrutiny.
 We do this through producing a series of reviews and reports examining a range of different areas of UK aid spending and processes.
 These reviews look at the spending of official development assistance, whichever department or cross-government fund it is spent by.

-ICAI reviews and the related literature reviews are then published online.
+ICAI reviews are published online.

 Types of review